The 20 Best Familial Periodic Paralysis Doctors in Germany

 Erlangen, BY, DE

-Armin Nagel practices in Erlangen, Germany.
+Armin Nagel practices practicing medicine in Erlangen, Germany.
 Mr. Nagel is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, Becker Muscular Dystrophy, and Duchenne Muscular Dystrophy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, Becker Muscular Dystrophy, and Duchenne Muscular Dystrophy.

 Advanced in Familial Periodic Paralysis